Rent safe and private dog parks hosted by locals

 You can read more about rewards and reinforcement in our dog training 101 article.

-Pros of homemade dog treat options
+Pros of homemade dog treats

 Some dog parents prefer making their own healthy treats at home because:

-• You know every ingredient.
 You can feel confident about what your pup is eating and how every treat was prepared!
-You have complete control over the quality and source of ingredients, ensuring that your dog receives wholesome and nutritious treats — and you can tailor the treats to your dog's specific dietary needs or restrictions if they have any allergies or other sensitivities.
+When you prepare treats yourself, you have complete control over the quality and source of ingredients.
+This makes it easier to ensure your dog receives wholesome, nutritious treats.

-• You can avoid preservatives.
 Homemade treats often lack the artificial additives, preservatives, and fillers commonly found in commercial dog treats, promoting better overall health for your pet.

 Cons and potential risks of homemade dog treats

-• Cooking anything — for dogs or people — carries a risk of foodborne illness and contamination.
 Improper handling or storage of ingredients can lead to contamination, which may cause foodborne illnesses in your pup or you.
 Always follow proper food safety guidelines.

 Common dog-safe ingredients for homemade dog treats